One thing I’ve gotten really clear on this year is figuring out exactly what works for me (and what doesn’t) when it comes to my peloton workouts.

 - Detailed health metrics

 - Sleep analytics

 1. Use as a regular heart rate monitor

 The most common way to use Fitbit with a Peloton bike is as a heart rate monitor.
 You can sync the peloton app with the device via Bluetooth and it will display your current heart rate while you taking a class.

 However, I think you get the most profound benefits from monitoring the stats directly from the Fitbit app.

-Here is the list of some of the latest Fitbit metrics.
+Here is a list of some of the latest Fitbit metrics.